david-ma/thirst-quencher/readme.md

 Comments with the text _Editable_ have been added in the `gulpfile.js`, and indicate where you can change/add things to suit your project.
 Brief comments detailing what can be changed have also been added.

+By default, Bourbon/Neat/jQuery have been disabled – to use them, uncomment the indicated lines in `main.scss`, as well as in `gulpfile.js` in the `Stylesheet` and `Concatenate JS` tasks.

 ## File/Folder Structure

 A basic file/folder structure has been included as an example of how to organise your `/src` directory.